-It is the task of the message compiler to generate C++ classes that can be instantiated from C++ model code.
-The message compiler is normally invoked automatically for .msg files during build.
+It is the task of the OMNeT++ message compiler, opp_msgc or opp_msgtool, to translate the definition into a C++ class that can be instantiated from C++ model code.
+The message compiler is normally invoked for .msg files automatically, as part of the build process.

-When the message compiler processes MyPacket.msg, it creates the following files: MyPacket\m.h and MyPacket\m.cc.
-The generated MyPacket\m.h will contain the following class declaration:
+When the message compiler processes MyPacket.msg, it creates two files: MyPacket_m.h and MyPacket_m.cc.
+The generated MyPacket_m.h will contain the following class declaration (abbreviated):